-I walked into the facility and my heart lifted.
-The giant machine was still there as I remembered it.
-My many hours spent years ago in this laboratory felt so recent.
+I walk into the facility and my heart lifts.
+The giant machine is still there as I remembered it.
+My many hours spent years ago in this laboratory feel so recent.
 I’d heard that Australia’s nuclear fusion research machine, the H-1 Heliac, had been sold to China, and so had mentally prepared myself to find an empty space where it once sat.
 But it’s still here, albeit in pieces, as they prepare the multi-million dollar precision instrument for transport halfway around the world.

 The lid is off, giving me a chance to do something I never got to do when I was a researcher here: look inside it.
 Climbing the ladder and peering in, I feel a nerdy excitement at seeing the big electromagnet coils forming a huge twisted torus (donut-shaped ring) inside the circular chamber.

 To think that right in front of me hydrogen atoms were heated to millions of degrees, as hot as the sun.
 Most of us only learn about three states of matter: solid, liquid and gas; but at these temperatures, the hydrogen enters a fourth state, a plasma, where the electrons separate from the atomic nuclei, creating a cloud of charged particles.
 Too hot to be contained within walls of metal, they need to be confined by a magnetic field within a vacuum chamber.

 In machines similar to this one, using isotopes of hydrogen called ‘deuterium’ and ‘tritium’, and with enough heat and magnetic confinement, nuclear fusion can be achieved — the same reaction that’s powering our sun.
 It’s the ‘holy grail’ of sustainable energy.
 Unlike nuclear ‘fission’, where uranium atoms are split to release energy, the end-product of nuclear ‘fusion’ is helium, which is benign.